aeraki-mesh/aeraki/docs/metaprotocol.md

 ## Traffic management

-You can change the route via MataRouter CRD.
+You can change the route via MetaRouter CRD.
 For example:

 * Route the Dubbo requests calling method sayHello to v2:
 ```yaml